jvos415/Framed/README.md

 ![](README-images/splash.png)

 On the top right of the page, in the nav bar, you can find "Log In", "Sign Up" and "Demo User".
 Using the "Log In" link you will be redirected to the "Log In Page" where you can log in if you have an existing account.
-If you do not have an existing account you can create a new account on the "Sign Up Page" using he sign up link.
+If you do not have an existing account, you can create a new account on the "Sign Up Page" using he sign up link.

 Additionally, in the nav bar at the top right of the page, you can find a "Demo User" link to log in and test the functionality of the site without creating an account.
-Log in and check it out!
+Check it out!

 ![](README-images/Add-Image.png)